flpm/oak/output/lists/subjects.md

     name: about Visualization
     title: 'Theme: Visualization'
     subtitle: Books about data and information visualization
-    description: 'I have 12 books about Visualization in my bookshelf.
+    description: 'I have 12 books about Visualization in my personal library.

       ### Titles: